 Newcastle’s recruitment team has worked wonders in the last two seasons by acquiring the likes of Cheik Tiote, Yohan Cabaye and Demba Ba on the cheap.

 Just last week they stunned the Premier League by completing the £9m purchase of Bundesliga hot-shot Papiss Cisse, when most other clubs felt he was over-priced at £13m.

-Pardew is now keen to bring in a new centre-back before next Tuesday’s transfer deadline, with Mariappa viewed as someone capable of stepping up to the top-flight and not as expensive as other potential targets.
+Pardew is now keen to bring in a new centre-back before next Tuesday’s transfer deadline, with Mariappa viewed as someone capable of stepping up to the top-flight and not as expensive as other

 But Watford manager Sean Dyche claimed last night that Newcastle’s offer for the 25-year-old defender was not worth even considering.

 “Unfortunately as you often get, they offer nowhere near the valuation of players,” he said.
 “That's the awkward side of the game now.